 In Microsoft Word, students will create business letters, memos, reports, outlines, resumes, tables, columns, mail merge, and newsletters.
 The Internet is integrated into the study of Word.
 Students will use the Internet for research and for graphics.
 Desktop Publishing using Microsoft Word will also be covered.
+Students will use Word to create Web Pages.

-In Microsoft Excel, students will learn to create spreadsheets.
+In Microsoft Excel, students will further their understanding of spreadsheet capability.
 Payroll, inventory reports, income statements, statistics, if statements and charts (pie, line, bar) are covered.
-Formulas are taught including: SUM, MINIMUM, MAXIMUM, AVERAGE, IF, and COUNT.
+Formulas are taught including: SUM, MINIMUM, MAXIMUM, AVERAGE, IF, PMI, and COUNT.

-In Microsoft PowerPoint, students will learn to create slide show presentations using Templates, Clip Art, Animation Effects, Transitions and Timings.
+In Microsoft PowerPoint, students will create slide show presentations using Templates, Clip Art, Animation Effects, Transitions and Timings.
 Students use the Internet to research information for their PowerPoint slide shows.
 The students learn proper presentation techniques and present their slide shows to the class.
 Independent projects are completed at the end of the course.